SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

   If ((Get-ActiveSyncOrganizationSettings).DefaultAccessLevel -ne "Allow") {New-ActiveSyncDeviceAccessRule -Characteristic DeviceType -QueryString "OutlookService" -AccessLevel Allow}
   ```

-    Note that device management through the on-premises Exchange Admin Center is not possible.
+    Note that device management through the on-premises Exchange admin center is not possible.
 Intune is required to manage mobile devices.

 2. Create an Exchange device access rule that prevents users from connecting to the on-premises environment with Outlook for iOS and Android with basic authentication over the Exchange ActiveSync protocol: